 |The total amount including Value Added Tax||Not Required||Required*||Required|

-Note: *Means show the information for each item if they get charged at different VAT rates.
+Note: *Denotes that you show the information for each item if they get charged out different rates of VAT.

 As a rule, you must issue an invoice within 30 days of the date of supply 'tax point' of goods or services.
 The invoice deadline would be the date of the payment if you paid in advance.